Rigid automorphisms of linking systems of finite groups of Lie type: Introduction

-For a finite simple group of Lie type $G$ over a field of odd characteristic, we show that the linking system associated to $G$ has a noninner rigid automorphism if and only if the fusion system of $G$ is isomorphic to either a 2-dimensional projective special linear group with nonabelian Sylow 2-subgroups or an orthogonal group of even dimension at least 6 for a quadratic form of nonsquare discriminant.
+For a finite simple group of Lie type $G$ over a field of odd characteristic, we show that the linking system associated to $G$ has a noninner rigid automorphism if and only if the fusion system of $G$ is isomorphic to either the fusion system of a 2-dimensional projective special linear group with nonabelian Sylow 2-subgroups or the fusion system of an orthogonal group of even dimension at least 6 for a quadratic form of nonsquare discriminant.
 It is known that the universal versions of the finite groups of Lie type over a field in odd characteristic do not have a noninner rigid automorphism at the prime 2 as a result of Oliver \cite[Appendix]{broto2019automorphisms}.
-We extend the results of \cite{broto2019automorphisms} (namely the results in Chapter 5 of that paper) and combine them with a result of \cite{glauberman2021rigid} to show our main result: \begin{theo}[Main Result] Let $G$ be a finite quasisimple group of Lie type over a field of odd characteristic.
+We extend the results of \cite{broto2019automorphisms} concerning universal group of Lie type and combine them with a result of \cite{glauberman2021rigid} to show our main result: \begin{theo}[Main Result] Let $G$ be a finite quasisimple group of Lie type over a field of odd characteristic.
 Let $S\in\syl_2(G)$ and set $\f=\f_S(G)$.
 The associated centric linking system of $\f$ has a noninner rigid automorphism if and only if there is a finite group $G^*$ and $S^*\in\syl_2(G^*)$ such that $\f\cong\f_{S^*}(G^*)$ such that one of the following holds: \begin{enumerate} \item $G^*\cong \PSL_2(q)$ with $q\equiv 1\pmod{8}$; or \item $G^*\cong \POmega^{-}_{2n}(q)$ with $n\geq3$ and $q\equiv1\pmod{4}$. \end{enumerate} Moreover, in each of these cases, $\ker(\mu_\cl)$ is cyclic of order 2. \end{theo}

-This result combined with other known results lead to the following classification of known quasisimple saturated fusion systems at the prime 2 whose associated centric linking system have noninner rigid automorphisms: \begin{cor} Let $\f$ be a known quasisimple saturated fusion system at the prime 2.
+The classification of known quasisimple saturated fusion systems at the prime 2 whose associated centric linking system have noninner rigid automorphisms is as follows: \begin{cor} Let $\f$ be a known quasisimple saturated fusion system at the prime 2.
 The associated linking system of $\f$ has a noninner rigid automorphism if and only if there is a finite group $G$ and $S\in\syl_2(G)$ such that $\f\cong\f_S(G)$ and one of the following holds: \begin{enumerate} \item $G\cong\PSL_2(q)$ with $q\equiv\pm1\pmod{8}$; or \item $G\cong\POmega^{-}_{2n}(q)$ with $n\geq3$ and $q\equiv1\pmod{4}$; or \item $G\cong\alter(n)$ with $n\equiv2,3\pmod{4}$. \end{enumerate} Moreover, in each of these cases, $\ker(\mu_\cl)$ is cyclic of order 2. \end{cor}